vatinidian/ReactLearning/README.md

  1. ListPage - UserList Page which has FilterBar and a Table below.

 # Project 1 : ListPage
+This is done with concept called StateLifting (https://reactjs.org/docs/lifting-state-up.html)..
+No redux used in this example (Saving it for Later :P).

 ![Alt text](/ListPage/ListPage.png?raw=true)

 # Steps to execute